petewarman/interactive-silent-circle/README.md

 ## @TODO

+### - IMPORTANT: bug in IE9 when the application is deployed on S3.
+The json file cannot be downloaded from a different domain.

 - Update the file ```/src/data/coming-soon.json``` with "Coming soon" videos data

 - Update the YouTube playlist ID in ```/src/js/app/main.js```